-Measuring just 730 metres long (800 yds), it is one of three famous Avenues that make up the coveted GOLDEN TRIANGLE in Paris: 1) Avenue des Champs-Élysées, 2) Avenue Montaigne and 3) Avenue George V.
+Measuring just 730 metres long (800 yds), it is one of three famous Avenues that make up the coveted GOLDEN TRIANGLE in Paris: 1) Avenue des Champs-Élysées, 2) Avenue Montaigne, and 3) Avenue George V.

-Purchasing a luxury apartment within the Golden Triangle is considered a status in itself but it will cost you.
+Purchasing a luxury apartment within the Golden Triangle is considered a status in itself, but it will cost you.

-Just to give you an idea, a 2 bedroom, 130 sq meter flat(1,400 sq ft) in the golden triangle, like the one pictured below, can cost as much as 2.6 million euros (over 3 million USD).
+To give you an idea, a 2 bedroom, 130 sq meter flat(1,400 sq ft) in the golden triangle, like the one pictured below, can cost as much as 2.6 million euros (over 3 million USD).
 And to rent a flat similar to this would cost you between 3 to 4 thousand Euros per month.
 (3,500 to 4,700 USD per month).

 4. Rue du Faubourg Saint-Honore